jesuslpm/PersistentHashing/README.md

 This is the most basic persistent hash table.
 It uses Robin Hood Hashing.
 It's capacity, key size and value size are fixed.
 `TKey` and `TValue` are value types, they must not be reference types and must not contain any reference type members at any level of nesting.

-It's roughly as fast as `Dictionary<TKey, TValue>` while being persisted and more memory efficient.
+It's roughly as fast as `Dictionary<TKey, TValue>` while being persistent and memory efficient.

 The following line of code: